linode/apl-docs/product/use-cases/edge.md

 2. Ingress resources
 3. Istio (including the virtual services for public exposed services with HTTP response headers)
 4. Network policies
-5. Cert-manager
-6. ArgoCD and ArgoCD application sets to automatically deploy the front-end and api workloads
+5. ArgoCD and ArgoCD application sets to automatically deploy the front-end and api workloads